What are the day-to-day operations of this route?

 How does the selling price of the route get determined?

 All route sales are determined by a ratio based on a weekly sales average.
-The selling price of this route is $100,000 based on a weekly sales average of $7,436; you come up with a selling ratio of 13.4:1.
+The selling price of this route is $85,000 and based on a weekly sales average of $11,616,the selling ratio is 7.3:1.

 Do I have to pay for inventory or purchase product up front?